adsgray/ScalaTest/README.md

 # ScalaTest on Android

-Trying to write some Scala using Eclipse code and have it run on Android.
+Trying to write some Scala using Eclipse and have it run on Android.

 ## Steps: